 The neck has a 22nd fret extension that prevents the pickguard from seating if the neck is attached.
-First feed the lead wire from the control cavity through the hole in the body running to the jack, and the ground wire through to the spring cavity.
-Do not drill for or mount the pickguard yet.
+First feed the lead wire from the neck pickup through the hole in the body running from the bottom of the pickup rout and feed it through to the control cavity.
+Do not drill or mount the pickguard yet.
 With the guard properly seated carefully attach the neck to the body.
 A rubber band around the waist of the body will help keep the pickguard in place.
-Lay out the pickguard using the neck and bridge for reference.
+Lay out the pickguard and control plate using the neck and bridge for reference.
 Once positioned, mark out the mounting screw holes with a scribe or punch.
 Drill pilot holes for the screws using a 1/16" drill bit.
 Secure the pickguard with the included mounting screws.
+The control plate will get attached after wiring.